The resources sector is working towards achieving waste management and resource recovery targets

 Disposal and recovery

-The waste levy is to commence on 1 July 2019 following the Bill’s second reading and debate in early 2019.
 The levy for general waste will start at $75 per tonne with Category 1 and 2 regulated waste at $155 and $105, respectively.
-The rates listed will increase by $5 per year for the next three years.
+The rates listed will increase by $5 per year through to the 2021/22 financial year.

 Regulated waste is a type of waste that requires a higher level of management to prevent harm to the environment or human health.

-QRC has worked with Government since 2013 to progress reform to shift the operation of the regulated waste framework and categorisation under the Environmental Protection Regulation 2008 from a binary system (i.e. regulated or not) to a risk-based approach (e.g. high, medium or low risk).
-The regulated waste reform started to gain momentum with the release of a Regulatory Impact Statement (RIS) in July 2017, however, this was later dovetailed into works to inform the new waste levy and strategy in 2018.
+QRC worked with Government from 2013 on reform to shift the operation of the regulated waste framework and categorisation under the then Environmental Protection Regulation 2008 (refer to 2019 publication) from a binary system (i.e. regulated or not) to a risk-based approach (e.g. high, medium or low risk).
+This later dovetailed into a program to inform the new waste levy and strategy in 2018.